AnthonyNicklin/milestone01-TheMonkees/README.md

 5. Social Media links
     * In the footer of each page click on each social media icon to be redirected to the respected site and open in a new tab in the browser

 I reached out to fellow students on Slack to view my website and test.
-A lead mentor writely pointed out a major problem with the responsive aspect of the website.
-Even tho the website looks correct on small devices, when adjusting a web browser on a desktop below 400px there was huge overflow.
+A lead mentor found a major problem with the responsive aspect of the website.
+Even tho the website looked correct on small devices, when adjusting a web browser on a desktop below 400px there was huge overflow.
 This pointed out I had not applied the mobile first approach correclty.
 I did more research on mobile first design and implementation and went back over notes and videos.
 To correct the fault I had to rewrite 60% of my style.css.